UN Security Council: Open Debate: The Situation in Libya

 Despite the security challenges, we are pleased that the Prosecutor continues to receive cooperation from the Libyan Prosecutor General and the Libyan representative to the International Criminal Court (ICC), and that the memorandum of understanding is still being implemented.
 That groundwork should support Libya in meeting its obligation under resolution 1970 (2011) to cooperate fully with the Court.
 While Ms. Bensouda has not sought a review of the ICC’s finding, which returned the prosecution of Al-Senussi to Libya, she is closely monitoring the domestic proceedings against him.
 Reports on those trials and allegations of torture in the detention centre where Al-Senussi is being held raised legitimate reasons for the Prosecutor to watch progress.
 We understand that Abdullah Al-Senussi will appeal his sentence, and we urge the Libyan authorities to ensure that due process requirements are followed.

 We are concerned that despite its obligations to surrender him to the ICC, the Tripoli Court of Assize handed down a death sentence to Saif Al-Islam Al-Qadhafi in July.
-While Libya has since provided a formal explanation to the Court, including explaining the unenforceability of such in absentia judgments, the larger issue of Al-Qadhafi’s surrender remains outstanding.
+While Libya has since provided a formal explanation to the Court, including explaining the unenforceability of such in absentia judgements, the larger issue of Al-Qadhafi’s surrender remains outstanding.
 While we recognize the challenges that Libya faces, its obligations to the Court, which were created by a resolution of the Council, are clear.
 We welcome Ms. Bensouda’s assurance that the Court stands ready to support Libya in fulfilling that obligation.

 While the report is difficult reading, the Prosecutor’s Office should be commended for continuing to bear witness before the Council to the crimes in Libya.
 The Prosecutor’s briefing today, coming immediately before a briefing on the political situation in Libya, should reinvigorate the Council’s commitment to a political settlement and stability in Libya.
 As the Prosecutor notes in her report, a unity Government and durable peace present new hope for Libya’s efforts to promote the rule of law, the protection of civilians and an end to impunity for atrocity crimes.